davidm-15/KMR-object-manipulation-with-LLMs/readme.md

 ## Setting up the server site
 As server I used karolina supercomputer but anythig else with suficient computing power is sufficient.

-I use port fowarding for interference between the robot and LLMa
+I use port fowarding for interference between the robot and LLMs

 Foward to karolina
 ```bash